 The nearest ancestor to his odd off-kilter yelp isn’t in anything classically beautiful or even in the prog-rock maestros who dabbled in the same influences, but Talking Heads’ David Byrne.
 Some deliveries, like “He tore images/Out of his pictures” on “Laika” edge right up to impersonation.
 But the effect is totally different.
 Byrne always seems like a strange, unearthly visitor floating above his material with arch distance, even, if a recently-resurfaced story from Brian Eno can be believed, in real life.
 Win twists his vocal stylings into something unbearably emotional — not a man putting on a voice, but a voice unwillingly distorted by almost physical pain, an unaffected affect.
 He makes use of Byrne’s trademark whoop too, but he pitches it higher, almost a whimper, and in Butler’s hands, it becomes less an expression of the joy of rocking than deeper, darker emotions.

 Funeral isn’t quite a concept album in the Tommy/The Wall sense.
 But there’s a loose plot of children trapped in a Canadian snowfall, mostly running through the helpfully numbered “Neighborhood” suite, though it’s just as easy to envision “Rebellion (Lies)” taking place in a power outage-induced sleepover.
 (And I have to wonder if this album would have burrowed so deeply into my subconscious if I hadn’t discovered it during an equally harsh Montana winter.)
-There’s more intangible narratives running through Funeral as well: the universal ones of growing up and, as you’d expect from the title, loss and death.
+There are more intangible narratives running through Funeral as well: the universal ones of growing up and, as you’d expect from the title, loss and death.
 It’s heavy stuff for a debut album, but Arcade Fire came by it honestly: there were famously several deaths in the band’s collective family during the album’s production, and sideman Régine Chassagne draws from the true stories of her parents’ exile and death when she takes the lead on “Haiti” and “In the Backseat.”

 But it keeps the harsh stuff in reserve at first.
 It opens with the ethereal tinkling and wheezing of an apparently very old piano and the fairy tale story of “Neighborhood #1 (Tunnels).”
 Snow burying the neighborhood isn’t yet a threat but a fantasy, allowing a child to imagine digging a tunnel to his lover’s window and running away together like a Northern-Hemisphere Tarzan and Jane.
 But like the best fairy tales, it doesn’t hide the dark undercurrents.
 It’s nakedly a story of escapism from the suffering of reality: the narrator plans to dig the tunnel “When/My parents start crying.”
 And the responsibility he dreams of running away from hangs heavy over his dream.
 Win closes the Edenic fantasy by screaming, his voice distorted by pain as much as by the lo-fi recording,